adham3assy/Text_CLustering_Project/README.md

-# Text Clustering Project (People Wikipedia Dataset)
+# Text Clustering Project: People Wikipedia Dataset

 ## Overview

-This project applies **unsupervised learning techniques** to cluster biographical articles from the **People Wikipedia Dataset**.
+This project applies **unsupervised learning** techniques to cluster biographical articles from the **People Wikipedia Dataset**.
 The goal is to uncover relationships between individuals based on textual similarities in their biographies, such as professional background, historical significance, or shared attributes.
+The ultimate aim is to group individuals into meaningful clusters that reveal hidden patterns, insights, and connections.

+---

 ## Dataset: People Wikipedia

 ### Description

-The **People Wikipedia Dataset** consists of structured biographical articles of notable individuals extracted from Wikipedia.
-The dataset provides an opportunity to analyze how people can be grouped based on the content of their biographies.
+The **People Wikipedia Dataset** contains structured biographical articles of notable individuals extracted from Wikipedia.
+Each entry includes biographical information such as profession, achievements, and historical context.
+This dataset serves as a foundation for exploring how people can be grouped based on shared attributes or life events.

 ### Features

 - **URI**: A unique identifier for each person’s Wikipedia page.
 - **Name**: The full name of the individual.
-- **Text**: Extracted biography from Wikipedia, containing information about their profession, achievements, and historical context.
+- **Text**: Extracted biography containing detailed information about their profession, achievements, and historical context.

 ### Use Cases

-- Cluster individuals based on textual similarities.
+- Group individuals based on shared professional backgrounds, life events, or common themes.
-- Identify common patterns in professions, historical relevance, or fields of work.
+- Identify patterns in various domains like professions, historical significance, or geography.
-- Provide meaningful insights into biographical relationships.
+- Provide insights into the relationships between individuals, helping researchers understand how people are connected.

+---

 ## Methodology

-### 1. Data Preprocessing
-- **Text Cleaning**: Removing punctuation, special characters, and stop words.
-- **Tokenization**: Splitting text into words or phrases.
-- **Lemmatization**: Normalizing words to their base form.

-### 2. Feature Extraction
-- **TF-IDF Vectorization**: Converts text into numerical features based on term frequency and inverse document frequency.
-- **Word Embeddings (Optional)**: Techniques like **Word2Vec** or **GloVe** for better semantic representation.

-### 3. Clustering Algorithms
-- **K-Means Clustering**: Groups biographies based on feature similarity.
-- **Hierarchical Clustering**: Creates a tree-based structure of nested clusters.

-### 4. Evaluation Metrics
-- **Silhouette Score**: Measures cluster cohesion and separation.

-### 5. Visualization Techniques
-- **PCA**: Reducing dimensionality for cluster visualization.
-- **Dendrograms**: For hierarchical clustering visualization.

-## Project Structure

-├── Models/ # Trained clustering models
-├── notebooks/ # Jupyter notebooks for data exploration ├── results/ # Cluster results and visualizations
-├── src/
-│ ├── preprocessing.py # Text cleaning and preprocessing
-│ ├── feature_extraction.py # TF-IDF and embeddings
-│ ├── clustering.py # Clustering algorithm implementations
-│ ├── evaluation.py # Metrics calculation
-│ ├── visualization.py # Graphs and plots
-│ ├── main.py # Pipeline execution
-├── requirements.txt # Required Python libraries
-├── README.md # Project documentation
-└── app.py # Main script for deployment

-## Technologies Used
+### 1. Data Preprocessing 🧹

+Before applying clustering algorithms, the raw data needs to be cleaned and processed:

+- **Text Cleaning**: Remove punctuation, special characters, and stop words.
+- **Tokenization**: Split text into words or phrases (tokens) to prepare for feature extraction.
+- **Lemmatization**: Normalize words to their base form (e.g., "running" → "run").

+### 2. Feature Extraction 🔢

+To convert the text data into numerical features, several methods are applied:

+- **TF-IDF Vectorization**: Converts text into numerical features based on Term Frequency-Inverse Document Frequency (TF-IDF).
+This method highlights important words in each biography while minimizing common words that don't add much value.
+- **Word Embeddings (Optional)**: Techniques such as **Word2Vec** or **GloVe** are used to create semantic representations of words, capturing contextual meaning and relationships between words across documents.

+### 3. Clustering Algorithms 🧠

+We apply various unsupervised clustering algorithms to group the biographies:

+- **K-Means Clustering**: Partitions individuals into k clusters based on feature similarity.
+Optimal k is determined using methods like the **elbow method** or **silhouette analysis**.
+- **Hierarchical Clustering**: Builds a tree-like structure of nested clusters (dendrograms), allowing for hierarchical grouping.

+### 4. Evaluation Metrics 📊

+To assess the quality of clustering results:

+- **Silhouette Score**: Measures how similar an individual is to its own cluster compared to other clusters.
+Higher scores indicate better-defined clusters.

+### 5. Visualization Techniques 📉

+We visualize clustering results to aid understanding and interpretability:

+- **Principal Component Analysis (PCA)**: Reduces the dimensionality of the feature space for easy visualization of clusters.
+- **Dendrograms**: For hierarchical clustering, dendrograms visually represent how clusters are merged.

+---

+## 📁 Project Structure

+people-wikipedia-clustering/
+├── 📦 Models/                        # Trained clustering models
+│   ├── kmeans_model.pkl             # Saved K-Means model
+│   └── hierarchical_model.pkl       # Saved Hierarchical model
+│
+├── 🧑‍💻 notebooks/                   # Jupyter notebooks for analysis
+│   ├── 01_data_exploration.ipynb    # Data loading and EDA
+│   └── 02_clustering_analysis.ipynb # Clustering and visualization
+│
+├── 📊 results/                      # Clustering results and plots
+│   ├── clusters.csv                 # Cluster labels per biography
+│   └── cluster_visualizations/     # PCA, t-SNE, dendrogram images
+│
+├── 📝 src/                          # Source code for pipeline
+│   ├── preprocessing.py            # Text cleaning and lemmatization
+│   ├── feature_extraction.py       # TF-IDF & embedding generation
+│   ├── clustering.py               # K-Means & Hierarchical logic
+│   ├── evaluation.py               # Metrics: silhouette, ARI, etc.
+│   ├── visualization.py            # Dimensionality reduction, plots
+│   └── main.py                     # Run full pipeline end-to-end
+│
+├── 📑 requirements.txt             # Python dependencies
+├── 📄 README.md                    # Project documentation (this file)
+└── 🚀 app.py                       # (Optional) Web interface or API

+### Directory and File Descriptions:

+- **📦 Models/**: Stores the trained models after applying clustering algorithms.
+- **🧑‍💻 notebooks/**: Contains Jupyter notebooks used for data exploration, experimentation, and analysis.
+- **📊 results/**: Stores the output of clustering results, including visualizations and reports.
+- **📝 src/**: Main directory for source code, including modules for preprocessing, feature extraction, clustering, evaluation, and visualization.
+- **📑 requirements.txt**: List of Python libraries required to run the project (e.g., `scikit-learn`, `pandas`, `gensim`, `matplotlib`).
+- **📄 README.md**: Documentation explaining the project, its methodology, and usage.
+- **🚀 app.py**: Main script for deploying the model, providing a user interface, or exposing an API for interaction.

+---

+## Technologies Used ⚙️

 - **Programming Language**: Python
 - **Libraries**:
   - **Data Handling**: pandas, NumPy
-  - **Text Processing**: NLTK
+  - **Text Processing**: NLTK, spaCy, regex
   - **Machine Learning**: scikit-learn, gensim
-  - **Visualization**: matplotlib, seaborn
+  - **Visualization**: matplotlib, seaborn, Plotly (optional for interactive visualizations)